AZML series three-phase AC electromagnetic brake

 Product Introduction

 The AZML series (power-off type) three-phase AC electromagnetic brake is a reliable brake.
-The product features a compact structure, convenient and flexible manual release, and reliable performance.
+The product has a compact structure, convenient and flexible manual release, and reliable performance.

-The AZML series three-phase AC electromagnetic brake is matched with Y2 series motors to form the YEJA series electromagnetic brake three-phase asynchronous motor.
-The motor has a beautiful appearance, fast braking, accurate positioning, and is suitable for all motor applications.
+The AZML series three-phase AC electromagnetic brake is matched with the Y2 series motor to form the YEJA series electromagnetic braking three-phase asynchronous motor.
+The motor has a beautiful appearance, fast braking, accurate positioning, and is suitable for all occasions where motors are used.

 This series of products has obtained ISO9001 system certification.